MicrosoftDocs/azure-devops-docs/docs/organizations/security/manage-tokens-namespaces.md

 The following table lists valid namespaces and provides descriptions and links to more information.

 > [!NOTE]
 > Some permissions don't appear in any user interface.
-These permissions are assigned to security roles, or members of a security group, or internal service accounts.
+These permissions are assigned to security roles, members of a security group, or internal resources.

 ---